mattearly/DarkAndDarkerLobbyHelper/gearbuyingguide.md

 `*neck,0,0,all`

 - buys cheapest amulet with +1 all

+ `frost am,0,2`

+- buys the cheapest epic frost amulet

 `fighter,hand,0,dex,true p`